Diamcor Reports Fiscal Third Quarter 2022 Results

-- Careful management of operational salary and wages expenses, as well as variable operational costs and historical fixed costs, continued throughout the period given the continued restrictions associated with COVID-19.
+- The management of operational salary and wages expenses, variable operational costs, and historical fixed costs continued to be a focus during the period.

-The Company’s recently filed financial statements for the quarter ended December 31, 2021 and accompanying management discussion and analysis can be viewed by interested parties on SEDAR at www.sedar.com.
+The Company’s recently filed financial statements for the quarter ended December 31, 2022, and accompanying Management Discussion and Analysis can be viewed by interested parties on SEDAR at www.sedar.com.

 About Diamcor Mining Inc.